Overview

 SEO-friendly React

-Next.js serves content-complete HTML pages to clients and crawlers, instead of the traditional empty HTML-shell SPAs built by Vite or, before that, Create React App.
+Next.js serves content-complete HTML pages to clients and crawlers, instead of the empty-shell SPAs pages built by Vite or Create React App, which are served mostly empty.

 other benefits